polterguy/hyper-core/README.md

 ```

 If you do the above, you can actually invoke your C# method from an extension method, by for instance changing
-our above _"foo.hl"_ file to something resembling the following.
+your above _"foo.hl"_ file to something resembling the following.

 ```
 foo-bar.my-event